antmuraha/goit-advancedjs-hw-06/README.md

   errors: Errors;
 };

-// Реалізуйте Params так, щоб унеможливити поле 'errors' з типу Form type Params = Form;
+// Implement Params so that the 'errors' field is excluded from the Form type type Params = Form;
 ``